-DOE is supporting response efforts for Hurricane Maria and continues to support restoration efforts related to Hurricanes Harvey and Irma.
+DOE continues to support response efforts for Hurricane Maria and restoration efforts related to Hurricanes Harvey and Irma.
 ESF #12 responders are deployed to St. Thomas, St. Croix, and Puerto Rico in support of FEMA Incident Management Assistance Teams.
 ESF #12 responders are also deployed to the National Response Coordination Center and a team from the Western Area Power Administration is on St. Thomas to provide mutual aid.
-Staffing preparations for Nate are underway.
+Staffing preparations in anticipation of Nate are also underway.

-Electricity Sector Summary (as of 10:30 AM EDT Thursday)
+Electricity Sector Summary (as of 10:30 AM EDT Friday)

-- Puerto Rico: At least 9.2% of customers have had power restored.
-PREPA expects to have 10% of customers restored by October 7.
+- Puerto Rico: At least 10.7% of customers have had power restored.
 The airport, marine terminal, and several hospitals are operating on grid power.
 Restoration efforts continue focusing on critical and enabling facilities.
 Assessments show significant damage to transmission and distribution systems.
-DOE is coordinating closely with FEMA, Puerto Rico, and the U.S. Army Corps of Engineers to support restoration efforts and facilitate mutual aid. - USVI: As of September 29, approximately 15% of customers on St. Thomas and 10% of customers on St. Croix have been restored, including critical facilities such as the airports and hospitals.
+DOE is coordinating closely with FEMA, Puerto Rico, and the U.S. Army Corps of Engineers to support restoration efforts and facilitate mutual aid. - USVI: As of October 6, approximately 10.5% of customers on St. Thomas have been restored.
+Critical facilities, including the airports and hospitals have been restored on both St. Thomas and St. Corix.
 A team from the Western Area Power Administration is providing mutual aid on St. Thomas.
 A second team from DOE-WAPA has arrived, along with trucks and equipment.
-Additional equipment, materials, and mutual aid crews are expected to arrive throughout the week.
+Additional equipment, materials, and mutual aid crews are expected to arrive shortly.

-Oil and Natural Gas Sector Summary (as of 10:30 AM EDT Thursday)
+Oil and Natural Gas Sector Summary (as of 10:30 AM EDT Friday)